Lowell High School's robotics team, CardinalBotics Team 4159, is currently looking for mentors!!

 What kind of mentors are we looking for?

-- Project Managing Mentors: plan off-season workshops/projects and manage build season
+- Project Managing Mentors: Plan off-season workshops/projects and help manage build season

 - Design Mentors: Computer Aided Design (CAD) using SolidWorks to design our robot

-- Visual Media Mentors: includes cinematography, graphic design work for promotional flyers and brochures
+- Visual Media Mentors: Cinematography, graphic design work for promotional flyers, and brochures

 What do I have to commit to the team?